mattmaas/Jarvis-Assistant-for-HASS/README.md

 Ensure all API keys and tokens are kept secret and not shared publicly.
 Adjust these settings according to your specific setup and preferences.

+## Auto Interpreter Mode for Voice Pipelines

+Jarvis now starts in auto interpreter mode by default for voice pipelines.
+This intelligent feature automatically selects the most appropriate pipeline based on the content of your voice command.
+Here's how it works:

+1. When you give a voice command, Jarvis analyzes the content of your speech.
+2. Based on keywords and context, it selects the most suitable Home Assistant Assist pipeline to process your request.
+3. This allows for more flexible and context-aware responses, as different pipelines can be optimized for various types of commands (e.g., smart home control, information queries, or complex tasks).

+You can still manually select a specific pipeline if needed, but the auto interpreter mode ensures that Jarvis adapts to your diverse needs without requiring explicit pipeline selection for each command.

 ## Usage

 Once Jarvis is running: